-For outstanding achievement as a certified public accountant on an international level, contributions to church, community and country, and loyalty to Waldorf College.
+For outstanding achievement as a certified public accountant on an international level, contributions to church, community and country, and loyalty to Waldorf University.

 Dr. Thomas B. Thorson ‘36

-For outstanding achievement in Higher Education and Scientific Research and representing the ideals of Waldorf College.
+For outstanding achievement in Higher Education and Scientific Research and representing the ideals of Waldorf University.

 Dr. Reinhart J. Swenson ‘09

 Distinguished educator, author, man of letters, community leader, friend of Waldorf.

 For excellence in teaching and selfless dedicated commitment to Christian Higher Education at Waldorf University.